-135 See id. at 242 (majority opinion) ("[A]II the evidence suggests that the stop was an isolated instance of negligence that occurred in connection with a bona fide investigation of a suspected drug house.").
+135 See id. at 242 (majority opinion) ("[A]ll the evidence suggests that the stop was an isolated instance of negligence that occurred in connection with a bona fide investigation of a suspected drug house.").

-For generations, [B]lack and [B]rown parents have given their children "the talk"... all out of fear of how an officer with a gun will react to them....
-We must not pretend that the countless people who are routinely targeted by police are "isolated."
+them We must not pretend that the countless people who are routinely targeted by police are "isolated."
 They are the canaries in the coal mine whose deaths, civil and literal, warn us that no one can breathe in this atmosphere.
 They are the ones who recognize that unlawful police stops corrode all our civil liberties and threaten all our lives.
-Until their voices matter too, our justice system will be anything but.
-136
+Until their voices matter too, our justice system will be anything but.136

 Notably, unlike most criminal defendants, Strieff was white.
 As Justice Sotomayor pointed out, "The white defendant in this case shows that anyone's dignity can be violated in this manner.
-But it is no secret that people of color are disproportionate victims of this type of scrutiny."
-William Dale Wooden (whose conviction was at issue in Wooden v.
-United States), too, was white.
-138 The fact remains that the narrowed rule of lenity, like the Fourth Amendment question at issue in Strieff, serves mostly to punish Black and Brown people.
+But it is no secret that people of color are disproportionate victims of this type of scrutiny."137 William Dale Wooden (whose conviction was at issue in Wooden v.
+United States), too, was white.138 The fact remains that the narrowed rule of lenity, like the Fourth Amendment question at issue in Strieff, serves mostly to punish Black and Brown people.
 It is also worth noting that Justice Gorsuch's concurrence, advocating for a revitalization of the rule of lenity, came in a case in which doing so would have helped a white defendant, not the Black and Brown defendants most commonly in the clutches of the criminal legal system.

 Justice Sotomayor's opinion in Strieff, which echoes the cries of the Black Lives Matter movement, is not unique in her jurisprudence.
 To elaborate with just one more example, in Terry v.
 United States, in which the Court interpreted a provision of the First Step Act of 2018,139 Justice Sotomayor vehemently objected to the majority's "unnecessary, incomplete, and sanitized" history of the 100-to-1 crack cocaine sentencing ratio.140 As in Strieff, Justice Thomas authored the majority opinion.141 In more recent years, at least some judges are willing to recognize the role of race in American law, even while Justice Thomas stubbornly refuses to.
-Lower court and state court judges have also
+Lower court and state court judges have also expressly identified the racial components of the cases before them.142